 We have a million strategies for increasing productivity and getting more done, even in the face of exhaustion; but they rarely involve kindness, pleasure or even basic self-care.
-Instead we grab for discipline, time-management, boot camps and seven steps to get to where you want to go.
+Instead we grab for discipline, time-management, boot camps and life hacks to get to where you want to go.

 Self-care is not about quick fixes.
 In fact, this is not about productivity at all.
-My goodness, let’s not settle for productivity when there’s so much more to be had.
+I mean, no, let’s not settle for productivity when there’s so much more to be had.
 What I’m suggesting is that we devote ourselves to something entirely different – the art of overflowing.